-We are also offering online marriage licenses and ceremonies pursuant to Governor Newsom’s April 30, 2020.
+We are also offering online marriage ceremonies pursuant to Governor Newsom’s April 30, 2020 Executive Order N-58-20.
 For more information contact County Clerk staff via email to the County Clerk.
 As with in-person marriage licenses, we are prioritizing Marin County residents at this time.

 In California a couple must obtain a Marriage License before a ceremony is performed.
 Couples must appear in person with valid picture Identification.
 Passports (American or Foreign), Permanent Resident ID Card (Green Cards), Driver's License, California Identification cards or Consular ID cards are acceptable.
 Foreign or International Driver's Licenses are not accepted.